- Computational Social Science

-Due to high demand for some of our Information Science courses, INFO 1200, INFO 1300, INFO 2300, INFO 3450/5355, and INFO 4240 we restrict enrollment to students affiliated with Information Science and to students who are unaffiliated or undeclared.
-To handle these large enrollments, students will have the oppurtunity to add themselves to the waitlist during August enrollment.
+Due to high demand for some of our Information Science courses, like INFO 1260, INFO 1300, INFO 2300, INFO 3350 and INFO 4400, we restrict enrollment to students affiliated with Information Science and to students who are unaffiliated or undeclared.
+To handle these large enrollments, students will have the oppurtunity to add themselves to the waitlist during Regular Enrollment Period.
 We will then choose a certain number of students from the waitlist using the following criteria (criteria varies by course):

 4. Seniors in other fields

 Some courses not included in the above information may still offer a waitlist, however the waitlist will be ran by the instructor.
-Criteria and avalibility for any courses not listed above will vary.
+Criteria and availability for any courses not listed above will vary.
 Please contact the instructor for more information.

 If you have questions or need more information, please contact Terry Horgan at email@example.com